iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#071] I NEED new gossip on Xenon × Neko~~.md

 Who is C?
 Is it CONNER sensei?
 I'm totally down for that C×X

 **SuperKY**<br>
 Cherry is literally a goddess.
-Good-looking and has a great personality too.
+Good\-looking and has a great personality too.
 That POS Xenon doesn't deserve to be with her<br>
 As with NEKO, just a spoiled brat whose mouth moves faster than her brain.
 Spamming emoticons like she's a retarded child; just like the OP

 **Go55ip**<br>